 The Basilica of Santa Maria in Trastevere still retains its medieval character despite the changes made over the years.
 It was founded in the third century

 Other interesting churches

-Basilica di San Pietro in Vincoli (Saint Peter in Chains) was built during the fifth century to house the relics of Saint Peter’s chains when he was imprisoned in Jerusalem.
+Basilica di San Pietro in Vincoli (Saint Peter in Chains) was built in the fifth century to house Saint Peter’s chains when he was imprisoned in Jerusalem.

 Erected between 1568 and 1584, Il Gesù was the first Jesuit church built in Rome.
 It is one of the best examples of Baroque architecture.